aaronbloomfield/ccc/hws/gradebook/index.md

 - If a student does not have an entry for a given assignment, then their grade for that assignment is 0; remember that mappings return 0 if a key is not found
 - Note that BOTH the instructor and TAs can designate other TAs
 - The `supportsInterface()` function should be exactly as is specified above
+- The `requestTAAccess()` will grant *anybody* TA access; it's not realistic in a contract deployed on a public blockchain, but we need it to test your code (the details are in the IGradebook.sol comments for that function)

-The first six methods (after the two events) are getter functions.
+The first six methods (after the two events) in the [IGradebook.sol](IGradebook.sol.html) ([src](IGradebook.sol)) interface are getter functions.
 As long as you set the visibility of the field in the contract as `public`, then the getter method is created for you, as [discussed in the lecture slides](../../slides/solidity.html#/getters).
 For example, for the getter function `function num_assignments() external returns (uint)`, the appropriate field declaration would be `uint public override num_assignments;`.
 The lecture slide details this a bit more.

 The two events, listed at the top of the interface, should be emitted at the appropriate time.
 The `addAssignment()` function should emit the `assignmentCreationEvent()` event, and the `addGrade()` function should emit the `gradeEntryEvent()` event.
 Be sure to emit the events *after* any `require()` calls!
 It is often the case (but not required) that the event emission is done at the very end of the function.

 #### Address checksums

 Note that Remix may complain if an Ethernet address is not [checksummed](../../slides/ethereum.html#/checksum).
-This is a warning, not an error, and it should still work fine.
+This is a warning, not an error, and it will still work fine.
 But you still have to remove the warning, otherwise the compilation when you submit it will appear to fail.
 Remix will provide, in the warning, the checksummed address -- you are welcome to use that value (cut-and-paste it into your code) instead to silence this warning.
 You can also use [ethsum.netlify.app](https://ethsum.netlify.app/) to checksum an Ethernet address.

 ### Part 2: Testing and Deployment